-Your boss sends you a stack of CSV files and tells you that they need all the phone numbers reformatted, rows without emails removed, convert date formats, clean up any whitespace, change contacts from business representatives who have since left the company, and vaguely asks you to identify prospects that "show the most promise".
-As you look at the mountain of files, you start to wrap your head around how you'll approach the problem.
-Should you try to brute force it with excel functions and filters, and just repeat it for every file?
+Your boss sends you a stack of CSV files and tells you that they need all the phone numbers reformatted, rows without emails removed, date formats converted, white space cleaned, and contacts changed from business representatives who have since left the company.
+They also vaguely ask you to identify prospects that "show the most promise".
+As you look at the mountain of files, you try to wrap your head around how you'll approach the problem.
+Should you try to brute force it with Excel functions and filters, and just repeat it for every file?
 Should you spend hours trying to create macros to automate the process?
 Or is there an easier way?

 I'm here to show you the easier way to complete this task: through Dropbase, and a few of our prebuilt Python functions.
 Once you've set your initial functions, you'll be able to automate all these processes, saving you time and effort.